 705.03.04 Compensation

 Essential staff employees who report to work during normal work hours will receive regular pay for all scheduled hours.
 In the event that certain departments or operations are closed to the public and some essential staff employees are needed to staff critical services in closed departments, the Department Manager may in his or her discretion, authorize emergency pay at the overtime rate in order to obtain necessary staff for operations.

 Those employees who are not considered essential staff employees may report to work and receive pay for all hours worked.
 In the event that City operations are closed early by order of the City Manager, employees will be sent home and will receive pay for the remaining scheduled work hours.
 Those employees who are unable to report to work due to inclement weather conditions shall receive an excused absence and shall be paid either through vacation leave or compensatory leave, provided adequate leave balances are available.

 The City is not under any obligation whatsoever to pay non essential staff employees' regular pay whenever their presence at work is prevented by inclement weather.

+<THE REMAINDER OF THIS PAGE IS BLANK>

+APPROVED

+MAYOR & COUNCIL

 MAR 0 3 2014

+MINUTES

+Approved and Adopted by the Mayor & Council this

 Ronne Johnston, Mayor

-day of March
+\day of March

+2014

+Leigh Anne Knight, City Manager